jagi/meteor-astronomy/README.md

 #### EJSON-ification

 The Astronomy objects are registered as a custom EJSON type.
-It means that every object can be sent from client to server (and vice versa) using the DDP protocol.
+It means that every object can be sent from the client to the server (and vice versa) using the DDP protocol.
 An example use of this feature was described in the [Examples](#examples) section.

 The EJSON-ification of Astronomy objects requires special treatment.
-The default implementation has to convert an object into the JSON type and allow the object's recreation when it's needed.
+The default implementation has to convert an object into the JSON type and allow an object's recreation when it's needed.
 We do it by storing some important informations:

-- the class name that was used to create object's instance
+- the class name that was used to create an object's instance
 - internal `_original` and `_values` objects

 These informations are minimum and every module written for Meteor Astronomy should take EJSON-ification into account and store an additional data if it's needed to recreated the object in its original state.
-We can do it thanks to a special events, that we can hook into.
+We can do it thanks to the special events, that we can hook into.
 There are two main functions dealing with EJSON-inification [`toJSONValue`](http://docs.meteor.com/#/full/ejson_type_toJSONValue) and [`fromJSONValue`](http://docs.meteor.com/#/full/ejson_add_type).
 You can read more about them in the Meteor [documentation](http://docs.meteor.com/#/full/ejson).

 Let's take an example module that add some extra data during the process of EJSON-ification.